c3g/arc/README.md

 One of the underlying point of all the project we will work on is the identification and autentication of users on the platform.

-A [Comanage Registry](https://github.com/Internet2/comanage-registry) instance to give access to Bento clients via the [OIDC protocol](https://openid.net/connect/).
-This federated authorization platform is pretty flexible.
-We first want to use it with a local keycloak as the identity provider and the google id of the c3g (computationalgenimics.ca), but would like to also have the [Canadian Access Federation (CAF)](https://www.canarie.ca/identity/caf/), we could also add other provider like google.
+We support a [Keycloak](https://www.keycloak.org/) instance to give access to C3G Bento instance and other systems deployed for the C3G.